Standard deduction

 Not all tax payer are eligible, these special cases are:

-• Are a nonresident or dual-status alien during the year
+- Are you a nonresident or have dual-status as an alien for the year

 However, certain individuals who were nonresident aliens or dual status aliens during the year may take the standard deduction in the following cases: